 "A group of junior high students are joyfully discussing an assassination.
 If you look at it normally, this is the pinnacle of madness."

-- Even more disturbing in that even after they've bonded with said teacher and developed affection for him, it didn't slow them down for a bit.
-Granted, the fact that their target is not human may be a factor in this behavior, but still, as another teacher had said, this is not normal:
+- The students of class 3-E. They are tasked with the mission to kill their own teacher and instead of displaying fear or hesitance, they show a great enthusiasm in planning how to kill him.
+Even more disturbing in that even after they've bonded with said teacher and developed affection for him, it didn't slow them down for a bit.
+Granted, the fact that their target is not human (he is a constantly-smiling bullet-proof tentacle monster that destroyed most of the moon who has threatened to do the same to earth in a year's time should they fail to kill him) may be a factor in this behavior, but still, as another teacher had said, this is not normal:

 - And among them, there is Nagisa, who displays this trope on an even higher level, as it had showed that he will not hesitate to kill even if the opponent is human.

-- Teenage Sawa Nakamura in The Flowers of Evil frequently does stuff like this, including her manipulating of Kasuga, as well as her scribbling in her journal.
+- Teenage Sawa Nakamura in Aku no Hana frequently does stuff like this, including her manipulating of Kasuga, as well as her scribbling in her journal.
 As well as some of her "larger" plans as well as her attempts to "get to the 'other side.'"

 - In Revolutionary Girl Utena, 13-year-old Kozue Kaoru has sex with numerous adult men, once pushed someone down a flight of stairs, and is generally extremely troubled.
 Meanwhile, Nanami Kiryuu, also 13, has a Yandere obsession with her older brother, and it's revealed that when Nanami was 6 years old, she drowned her brother's cat because she felt he was paying more attention to it than to her.
 All of this is basically played for tragedy and horror.